gry-man/Pax-Documents/CentralCommandHandbook.md

 These are always documented with the noting system.

-By adhering to these guidelines, you contribute to the overall success of Space Station 14 and help create a vibrant and enjoyable gaming environment.
+By adhering to these guidelines, you contribute to the overall success of Pax Astralis and help create a vibrant and enjoyable gaming environment.
 Thank you for your dedication and commitment to Central Command!